Superdry prioritises customer and product safety and our comprehensive chemical compliance programme ensures these standards are met.

 Synthetic materials like polyester release microplastics when washed.
 These are pieces of plastic so tiny that they can't be sorted properly at water processing plants, so they end up being released into rivers and oceans.

-As a cotton-led brand, we have a lower than average polyester footprint COMPARED TO WIDER FASHION BRANDS - it accounts for 34% of the raw materials we buy.
+We are a cotton-led brand with oil-based synthetic materials accounting for 24% of the raw materials we bought in FY25.
 However, we are still seeking solutions to this pressing issue.

 The foundations of Superdry are built on designing and creating high quality products - we are now working on ways that we can improve durability even further, which will involve seeking solutions to microplastic shedding at manufacturing stages.